|Nutrition Facts (per serving)|

 - Vegan chocolate chips

-- Cinnamon, cardamom or pumpkin pie spice
+- Cinnamon, ginger, and cardamom are great; so is pumpkin pie spice.

 - Lemon zest and 2 tablespoons of lemon juice